Information about St Peter & Paul Parish

 Sts.
 Peter and Paul Parish is a Baroque-style church situated in Poblacion, Calasiao, in the province of Pangasinan.
 It sits between Dagupan City and San Carlos City.
 It is also known as Calasiao Church, and it is the second oldest church in Pangasinan.
 In 2001, the church was named a National Cultural Treasure by the National Museum of the Philippines and the National Commission for Culture and the Arts.
 It is the fifth church to be announced as a National Cultural Treasure.

 The old church was constructed in several stages between the 17th to 19th centuries by the Dominicans.
 Some parts of the old church have been rebuilt because of earthquakes.
 The church became Sts.
 Peter and Paul Parish under Fr.
 Juan Maldonado de San Pedro Martin as parish priest after 1621.

-The old church underwent many hardships since its introduction.
+The old church has undergone many hardships since its introduction.
 In 1763, the church was burned by Filipino rebel-hero, Palaris.
-In 1804, Calasiao built a new church donning three naves with a bell tower older than the church itself.
-But in 1841 to 1842, this establishment was destroyed and reconstructed once again a little later by Fr.
+In 1804, Calasiao built a new church with three naves and a bell tower older than the church itself.
+But from 1841 to 1842, this establishment was destroyed and reconstructed once again a little later by Fr.
 Ramon Dalmau in 1852.

-The church is famous for its well-preserved bell tower, original retablos, and complex woodworks at the back.
-The Calasiao Church exudes a Spanish and Latin American-style facade of bricks and cement integrated with indigenous Philippine works of art with a fusion of Southeast Asian style.
+The church is famous for its well-preserved bell tower, original retablos, and complex woodwork at the back.
+The Calasiao Church exudes a Spanish and Latin American-style facade of bricks and cement integrated with indigenous Philippine works of art in a fusion of Southeast Asian styles.